Claude Ponti: Career

 While known more for children's books, Claude Ponti has also written for adult audiences.
-His first adult-readers novel, Les Pieds-Bleus, is about a rural boy named Hercule, in the 1960's, who is harrassed, physically and sexually abused, but nonetheless enjoys playing, running wild, and being full of imagination.
+His first adult-readers novel, Les Pieds-Bleus, is about a rural boy named Hercule, in the 1960's, who is harassed, physically and sexually abused, but nonetheless enjoys playing, running wild, and being full of imagination.

 In a 2014 article for Libération, Ponti criticised Jean-François Copé, then-president of the center-right UMP political party, for Copé's remarks against Claire Franek's children's book Tous à Poil!
 (English translation: All Naked!), on nakedness and human bodies.
 Copé said that reading it made his blood stop flowing, that UMP leaders had to say “enough!”, and wrongfully-claimed the book was part of official recommended teaching aids for primary education teachers.
 Ponti said “Criticising a children's book without understanding it is dumb”, and added that this insulted the adult family members and librarians who read and understood the books, and who chose to give them to children in their family or library.

 The Institut Français' November 2015 South Ken Kids Festival, in London, hosted a drawing panel with both Claude Ponti and Tony Ross, around the topic of Alice in Wonderland during the book's 150th anniversary.

 Ponti illustrated the inside of the 2022 album Consolation for singer Pomme, who had been a huge fan of Ponti from her childhood, and whose mushroom hat, worn for the album's cover, references the author's work.

 A couple of Claude Ponti's earliest children's books, are credited as written by Mona Ponti (or Monique Ponticelli), and illustrated by Claude.